Helios launches into The Stratosphere

-So I thought it would be a good idea to put a beer in space.
-Why?
-Why not.
-After spending a an hour or two researching high altitude weather balloon lift ratios, I bought a 600g latex balloon on Amazon.com and started designing a cheap space craft out of spare junk in the garage and leftover crap from behind the fridge in the basement.
+After spending a an hour or two researching high altitude weather balloon lift ratios and wind currents the idea seemed feasible enough.
+I bought a 600g latex balloon online and started designing a robust space craft out of spare junk in the garage and leftover crap from behind the fridge in the basement.

-Ok, so it didn’t quite make it to space space… but it did make it to apprx 110,000 ft (33.5 km).
-Stable low earth orbit starts at around 160 km… it’s a region of the stratosphere that Wikipedia defines as “near space”.
+Ok, so it didn’t quite make it to “Outer Space” Space… but it did make it to approximately 110,000 ft (or 33.5 km) a region defined by Wikipedia as “near Space”.
+Stable low earth orbit starts at around 160 km… a few kilometers out of my spare parts budget.

 After weighing out all the parts and re-configuring them about 20 times to cut down the weight, I arrived at the leanest payload mass I could muster out of the scraps of junk I was using.

-Using the HAB landing prediuictor http://predict.habhub.org/ (yes it’s a thing that exists) 85 cubic feet of helium would take the payload up to approximately 100,000 ft before the balloon would expand to it’s burst diameter and parachute back to earth landing in the uninhabited mountains somewhere on the cascade Volcanic Arch.
+According to the HAB landing predictor (yes it’s a thing that exists) 85 cubic feet of helium would take the payload up to approximately 100,000 ft. before the balloon would expand to it’s burst diameter and parachute safely back to earth landing in the uninhabited mountains somewhere on the Cascade Volcanic Arch.
 Safety was obviously the highest priority.
 Nav Canada was notified and the device was fitted with a radar reflector.
-It took a few months of patient waiting until the weather and upper atmospheric winds were predicted to be favorable for a safe landing in un-populated terrain.
+It took a few months of patient waiting until the weather and upper atmospheric winds were predicted to be favorable for a safe landing in non-oceanic un-populated terrain.

 The balloon was launched from a beach in Vancouver, BC one cold spring morning.
 It landed 3.5 hours later across the US border in the forest just off a logging road near Mount Baker, WA.